MarconiLab/training-courses/gis/ictp/master-course/src/them-mapping-points-carto.md

 > [GIS fundamentals | Training Course](agenda.md) ▸ **Basic thematic mapping of safecast data**

 ## Targeted skills
-By the end of this module, you will know:
+By the end of this module, you will know how to:
-* how to create a simple thematic map of safecast data
+* create a simple thematic map of safecast data
-* how to use CARTO map layer wizard
+* use CARTO map layer wizard
-* how to style your map in an advanced way
+* style your map in an advanced way
-* how to add map interaction
+* add map interaction
-* how to disseminate your map online
+* disseminate your map online

 [Click to visualize CARTO thematic map to be created](https://franckalbinet.carto.com/viz/7cb58b78-ec86-11e6-ba7d-0e3ff518bd15/public_map)